lvang5/weekend3challenge/README.md

 -[x] when client side is refresh data should remain the same -[x] create a delete option for each task
 -[x] create a complete button for each task
--[] add css functioning to create feature
+-[x] add css functioning to create feature